JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 2. Add React Router

 In order to route to the movie drawer, we are going to use the [React Router](https://reacttraining.com/react-router/web/guides/quick-start).
-To gain a basic understanding of react router, we recommend [this tutorial](https://www.freecodecamp.org/news/hitchhikers-guide-to-react-router-v4-a957c6a5aa18/).
-We’re using the latest version of react router, v 5.1.2 and this tutorial for react-router 4.0, but the basic concepts are the same.
+To get familiar with react router, we recommend [this tutorial](https://www.freecodecamp.org/news/hitchhikers-guide-to-react-router-v4-a957c6a5aa18/).
+We’re using the latest version of react router, v 5.1.2, while this tutorial for react-router 4.0, the basic concepts are the same.

-Here are some key concepts of react router that we'll be using in this project:
+Here are some key concepts of react router that we’ll be using in this project:

-- All elements using the react router needs to be wrapped in `<BrowserRouter>`.
+- All elements using the react router need to be wrapped in `<BrowserRouter>`.
-- `<Link>` is a react router component that can take in the route and use it to compose an `<a>` element.
+- `<Link>` is a react router component that take in the route and use it to compose an `<a>` element.
 - The history in react-router is like a global store of the current state of the url.
-We'll be accessing the history object using the newly released [react router hooks](https://reacttraining.com/blog/react-router-v5-1/).
+We can access the history object using the newly released [react router hooks](https://reacttraining.com/blog/react-router-v5-1/).

 First step, in `App.js`, we need to wrap everything in `BrowserRouter`, and then import our `MovieDrawer` component: